 CASC engages with the community in various ways to promote and foster the CASC mission with a wide range of stakeholders.
 When appropriate, CASC replies as a single organization to requests for comment on proposed legislation and draft reports and submits advocacy letters on key federal issues.

-CASC also regularly participates as a sponsor in the annual Coalition for National Science Funding exhibit and reception.
-The event typically attracts Members of Congress ( the House Science Committee is usually well represented), Congressional staff from both House and Senate, and NSF leadership.
+CASC is a member of the Coalition for National Science Funding.
+The organization’s meetings and events typically attract members of Congress (eg, the House Science Committee is usually well represented), Congressional staff from both House and Senate, and NSF leadership.
 CASC has been a sponsor of past CNSF exhibits and receptions, providing increased visibility for scientific research supported by the National Science Foundation.